tldr-pages/tldr/pages/common/netlify.md

 > Deploy sites and configure continuous deployment to the Netlify platform.
 > More information: <https://www.netlify.com/docs/cli/>.

-- Login to your Netlify account:
+- Login to a Netlify account:

 `netlify login`

-- Create a new deploy from the contents of a folder:
+- Create a new deploy from the contents of a directory:

 `netlify deploy`

-- Configure continuous deployment for a new or existing site:
+- Configure continuous deployment for a new or an existing site:

 `netlify init`